 The environmental educator is not responsible for discipline.
 Teacher and chaperone involvement is vital to a meaningful learning experience and student safety.

 Please have buses pick up students at the park’s main parking lot.
 After turning onto the park’s main entrance, follow the road until you see the parking lot next to the tennis courts.
 There is enough room for the bus to turn around.
-If your bus is going to wait, please ask the driver to turn off the bus.
+The bus must wait at a different location or different area of the park to allow for room for those using the tennis courts, please ask the driver to turn off the bus.
 Bus emissions are harmful for the environment and students at the park.

 Students and chaperones must wear close-toed shoes.
 Long pants and long sleeves are preferred, even in warm weather.
 Dress appropriately for cooler weather as most activities are in the shaded tree areas.
 Failure to comply may result in participant exclusion.